X16Community/x16-docs/X16 Reference - 03 - BASIC.md

 **TYPE: Command**
 **FORMAT: REBOOT**

-**Action:** This command instructs the SMC to assert the reset line on the system, which performs a hard reset.
-This is equivalent to pressing the physical reset switch.
+**Action:** Performs a software reset of the system by calling the ROM reset vector.

 **EXAMPLE of REBOOT Statement:**